 Worldwide Opinions about FGM

 The United Nations and other humanitarian organizations consider FGM a violation of human rights.
-As early as 1979 the WHO recommended, at an international conference, that the practice should be eradicated and in 1993 the World Health Assembly called for abolition of the practice.
-Consequently, most countries have strict laws forbidding the practice.
+As early as 1979 the WHO recommended, at an international conference, that the practice should be eradicated and in 1993 the World Health Assembly called for

-FGM In Asia
+FGM in Asia

-FGM In Africa
+FGM in Africa

-Female Genital Mutilation is reported to exist in many African countries, in some it is performed on all or most women while in others it may be performed only on some women belonging to certain ethnic groups.
+Female Genital Mutilation is reported to exist in many African countries.
+In some, it is performed on all or most women while in others it may be performed only on some women belonging to certain ethnic groups.

-The countries where FGM is reported to be practiced with varying applications of Types and different prevalence rates are:
+The countries where FGM is reported to be

 Benin; Burkina Faso; Cameroon; Central African Republic; Chad, Democratic Republic of the Congo, Djibouti, Egypt, Eritrea, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Somalia, Somaliland, Sudan, Tanzania, Togo, Uganda.